 About the estate:

-Julien Ilbert and his wife Sophie are responsible for the future of this vineyard, which has been in existence since 1900.
-Breaking with his father's model, Julien has turned to bottling; he has sought a new identity, placing eloquent and modern labels on his various bottles.
-His vintages are gaining in stature every year.
-He gets the best out of the 23 hectares planted with Auxerrois, the local name for Malbec, and his Vermentinos and Albarinos, southern grapes that find a suitable base and climate here.
-Alongside the Le Lac aux Cochons (iron-rich limestone soil), Au Cerisier (red clay), and Les Peyres Levades (limestone) parcels, he is adding new bottles to the range that mark the tremendous evolution of the Cahors vineyard.
+Julien Ilbert and his wife Sophie are the driving force behind this vineyard, whose existence has been documented since 1900.
+Breaking with his father’s approach, Julien shifted the focus to bottling; he set out to forge a new identity, adorning his various bottles with expressive, modern labels.
+His wines are gaining in stature year after year.
+He draws the best from the 23 hectares planted with Auxerrois—the local name for Malbec—as well as his Vermentinos and Albariños, southern grape varieties that find here a terroir and climate perfectly suited to them.
+Alongside the single-vineyard wines Le Lac aux Cochons (iron-rich limestone soil), Au Cerisier (red clay), and Les Peyres Levades (limestone), he is introducing new bottles to the range that mark the remarkable evolution of the Cahors vineyard.